 The Kickoff of Water Filtration and Purification

-Since the creation of bottled water and the knowledge that water is always contaminated by pathogens and is one of the major causes of illnesses in the family and community, the filtration processes were created to decrease, or better yet, inhibit the occurrence of certain diseases caused by water contamination such as cholera and typhoid.
+Since the creation of bottled water and the knowledge that pathogens always contaminate water and are one of the major causes of illnesses in the family and community, filtration processes have been created to decrease, or better yet, inhibit the occurrence of certain diseases caused by water contamination, such as cholera and typhoid.

 To avoid such diseases, what most families did back then to kill the pathogens in water was to boil it to a higher temperature that sometimes doesn’t give you that good taste.

-However, there is no guarantee that these pathogens are killed, and the only way to assure you of safety is to filter and purify your drinking water to its potable state without the presence of microorganisms.
+However, there is no guarantee that these pathogens will be killed, and the only way to ensure your safety is to filter and purify your drinking water to its potable state without microorganisms.

 Filtration and purification usually have different stages and processes.
 Some use chemicals and radiation to kill and remove bacteria, and some use ionization and oxidation, a much safer way to do the same action.

-These processes ensure that no sediments, pathogens, chemical and pharmaceutical agents are present in drinking water.
+These processes ensure no sediments, pathogens, or chemical or pharmaceutical agents are present in drinking water.

 Benefits of Drinking Purified Water

-Though there are different kinds of water stored in bottles, some have minerals, some are alkaline, some are flavored, and some are carbonated; they all undergo the same process.
+Though different kinds of water are stored in bottles—some contain minerals, some are alkaline, some are flavored, and some are carbonated—they all undergo the same process.

 Here are a few advantages and benefits of drinking purified water: